shekhargulati/52-technologies-in-2016/36-webpack/README.md

 }
 ```

 The interesting section is the one with module declaration.
-Here we have specified that if the file ends with .css then apply the `style!css!` transformation.
+Here we have specified that if the file ends with .css, then apply the `style!css!` transformation.

-You can verify that changes are picked up and your webpage is working fine.
+You can verify that changes are picked up, and your webpage is working fine.

 ### hot reloading in action